Man Gives “Temporary Tattoos” to Sick Children

 Most of his classmates made fun of him for his “deformed and wrinkled” arm.
 It was something that marked his childhood and part of his adolescence.
-But once he was old enough and he had the opportunity, he didn’t hesitate to put a tattoo over it.
+However, once he was old enough and he had the opportunity, he didn’t hesitate to put a tattoo over it.

 His life changed overnight.
-With a simple drawing all his strength, confidence and motivation suddenly grew so full that he instantly found his purpose in life.
-To give tattoos.
+With a simple drawing all his strength, confidence and motivation suddenly grew so full that he instantly found his purpose in life: to give tattoos.